CaioEmPessoa/CurrencyConverter/README.md

 # CurrencyConverter
-A simple JS currency converter using "currencyapi".
+A simple JS currency converter using "currencyapi" to get updated data.
+This was a study on API requests and data manipulation with JavaScript.